A Complex Problem

 The Bigger Picture

-When the head and neck are injured, the entire body will compensate and move into a distorted posture.
+When the head and neck are injured, the entire body will compensate and move into poor posture.

 - Head & Neck Injury →

-- Spinal Posture Muscles Tighten to Compensate →
+- Spinal Posture Muscles Spasm & Tighten to Compensate →

 - Chronic Muscle Imbalances →

-Just as driving your car out of alignment causes premature tire wear, long-term spinal misalignment causes your spine to age quicker and degenerate.
+Just as driving your car out of alignment causes premature tire wear, long-term atlas misalignment causes your brain and spine to age faster.

 How Does This Affect My Health?